 Since HPV is common in teens, the ideal age for girls and boys to have an HPV vaccination is age 11 or 12.
 Men and women up to their mid-20s can still receive this vaccine; however, you'll need three doses instead of the two given to children.

 HPV treatment can vary according to your symptoms.
 Dr. Lori customizes an HPV treatment plan for you that may include one or more of the following:

 Are you worried about HPV?
 Dr. Lori can help with prevention and care.
-Don't hesitate to make an appointment through the online portal now.
+Don't hesitate to make an appointment now.